How To Get Rid of Baby Gas FAST

 - Burping Baby

-In fact, it’s completely NORMAL for baby to experience gas since babies don’t have a mature digestive system yet.
+In fact, it’s completely NORMAL for babies to experience gas since babies don’t have a mature digestive system yet either.

 Some babies will pass gas upward of 20 times a day!
-However, the problem becomes when baby simply can’t get comfortable or even pass the gas.
+However, the problem lies when there is too much air in your baby’s tummy or their digestive system isn’t able to pass the gas, leading to uncomfortable stomach pain.

-First, I just want to say, you will definitely know when you baby is experiencing gas pains.
+First, I just want to say, you will definitely know when your baby is experiencing baby gas pains.
 Think back to the last time you had bad gas pains — they’re pretty painful, right?

 - Excessive fussiness